How to Eat for Your Dosha

 Expected Results

 Within a week or two of eating for your dosha, most people notice steadier energy through the day, fewer digestive complaints, calmer mood, better sleep, and reduced cravings.
 Vata types often feel more grounded and less anxious.
 Pitta types often feel cooler and less reactive.
 Kapha types often feel lighter and less foggy.
-Over months of consistent practice, deeper benefits show up: clearer skin, balanced weight, more reliable digestion, and a more intuitive sense of what your body needs from one day to the next.
+Over months of consistent practice, most people develop a more reliable read on which foods help and which don't — the body's signals become easier to hear because the noise of indigestion has dropped.

 Common Mistakes